suxuekun/libpyiotcloud/_ota_uploader/README.md

 # OTA Firmware Uploader

-This tool allows the firmware device team to easily upload new firmware files for testing.
+This tool allows you to easily upload new firmware files to AWS S3.
+The backend automatically synchronizes with the changes in AWS S3.

+Please read the instructions below for more details.

 ### Instructions: